Danny Wimmer Presents

-Danny Wimmer Presents (DWP) is a music festival production and promotion company headquartered in Los Angeles, California.
-Focusing primarily on the rock music scene, DWP is one of the smallest high-capacity national promoting companies in the United States.
-In addition to being ranked on Pollstar's Top 100 Promoters Worldwide in 2014 and 2015, Since 2011, DWP has created, developed and produced events including Rock on the Range, Aftershock, Louder than Life, Welcome to Rockville, Bourbon & Beyond, Golden Sky, Inkcarceration & Carolina Rebellion.
+Danny Wimmer Presents (DWP) is an American music festival production and promotion company headquartered in Los Angeles, California.
+Focusing primarily on the rock music scene, DWP is one of the smallest high-capacity national promoting companies in the United States and was ranked on Pollstar's Top 100 Promoters Worldwide in 2014 and 2015.
+Since 2011, DWP has created, developed, and produced events including Rock on the Range, Aftershock, Louder than Life, Welcome to Rockville, Bourbon & Beyond, Golden Sky, Inkcarceration, Carolina Rebellion, Epicenter, and Sonic Temple.